OntoloBridge/WSBO/README.md

 Invitations will be sent to those who registered for the workshop.

 # Submissions
 We welcome submissions of abstracts of **300 words or less** for oral presentations and tool demos.
-Submit your abstract here: https://easychair.org/conferences/?conf=wsbo2021.   **(CLOSED)**
+Submit your abstract here: https://easychair.org/conferences/?conf=wsbo2021.

 Selected abstracts will give a presentation not to exceed 15 minutes plus an additional 5 minutes for audience questions (for a total of 20 minutes).